 - Pay any required fees.

-Teen Drinking and Driving Penalties in New Jersey
+Standard Drinking and Driving Penalties in New Jersey

 The standard penalties for an adult DWI under § 39:4-50 apply if your BAC was .08% or higher, or you were under the influence of drugs.
 These punishments are harsher than the 30-90 day license suspension and 15-30 days of community service.
 If a teen driver has a BAC of at least .08%, they may be subject to the below penalties just like any other adult driver.

 First, if your BAC is between .08% and .10%, the punishment includes: